elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/the-new-operator-constructors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The conventional difference is that the constructor function name is capitalized and invoked with the "new" operator.
+  <div><strong>Interview Response:</strong> The conventional difference is the constructor function name is capitalized and invoked with the "new" operator.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />